 Sebby Holmes began his cheffing career at the age of 12 in Oxfordshire where he received many years of training in traditional British cuisine.
-Sebby is now 26 years old and has recently taken on his own restaurant concept Farang London.
+Sebby is now 27 years old and has recently taken on his own restaurant concept, Farang.

-It was through his experimentation with insect cooking that he met with start-up company EatGrub, a wholesaler of edible insects in the UK.
+It was through his experimentation with insect cooking that he met with Start-up Company EatGrub who are a wholesaler for edible insects in the UK.
 Sebby now works as a consultant for EatGrub working on designing new products, dishes and menus.
 Their products are now stocked in Planet Organic stores throughout London.

 Sebby featured on ITV’s The Secret Life of Your House where he showed how delicious eating insects can be.
 His personality and unusual skills make him perfect for TV.

 Sebby graduated from Kingston University with a degree in Journalism in 2012 and his passion for writing has not waned.
 In his spare time, Sebby writes a food blog called Articuleat.
 Through his blog, Sebby tries to give readers an inside perspective to the exciting buzz of the food industry through a chef’s eyes, pop-up’s, insects, restaurants and Thai food.